What’s stuck in your head might heal someone else’s. Drop it here 👇

 Consuming Content

 When learning a new language, it’s important to become familiar with its dialect and pronunciations.
 It’s also hard to understand at first what others are saying, as fluent speakers speak fast and the words can become blurred together.
 An easy way to become more comfortable with listening to people speak is through watching movies and listening to music in that language.
 Pick movies and songs you’ve already watched and listened to multiple times so that you will have no trouble following along when it’s in a new language.
-If you’re watching a movie, don’t have subtitles on in your fluent language.
+If you’re watching a movie, don’t have subtitles in your fluent language.
 If they are in a different language, your brain will begin to associate the spelling of words with what people are saying.
 If you’re listening to music, read the lyrics in the other language while comparing them to the lyrics in your fluent language.
 This also helps your brain associate words and their meanings.
 Watching movies and listening to music is more fun too, making learning a new language more enjoyable.

 Invest in Books or Online Resources